astropy/astropy/docs/modeling/new.rst

 `~astropy.modeling.Model`.

-If the model takes parameters they should be specified as class attributes in the model's class definition using the `~astropy.modeling.Parameter` descriptor.
+If the model takes parameters they should be specified as class attributes in the model's class definition using the `~astropy.modeling.parameters.Parameter` descriptor.
 All arguments to the Parameter constructor are optional, and may include a default value for that parameter, a text description of the parameter (useful for `help` and documentation generation), as well default constraints